-Question 1: Do you struggle with anger?
+Do you struggle with anger?

 Do you erupt when something doesn’t go your way?
 Do you lose your cool over small, insignificant interruptions—either disruptions to your afternoon commute or your life trajectory?
-Do you inwardly (or outwardly) seethe at people who make your life difficult or who disagree with you—even over small things?
+Do you inwardly (or outwardly) seethe at people who make your life difficult or who disagree with you over even small things?

 An Indicator